hungcq/knowledge-repo/information-technology/software-engineering-at-google/10-documentation.md

     - Remove or mark it as obsolete
     - Indicate where to go for new info (if possible)
 - Technical writer: focus on writing docs that cross API boundaries

 ### Doc types
-- Reference doc (most common type):
+- Reference doc (the most common type):
   - Usually generated from code comments
   - 2 types by purpose:
     - API comments